 What you need to make a hanging mason jar vase

-- Scraps from old jeans including some seams and labels.
+• Scraps from old jeans, including some seams and labels.

-- An old piece of wood – I used a cut bit of floorboard.
+• An old piece of wood – I used a cut bit of floorboard.

-- Old newspaper and wallpaper paste.
+• Old newspaper and wallpaper paste.

-- Gorilla glue contact adhesive clear
+• Gorilla glue contact adhesive clear

-- Fabric Mod Podge
+• Fabric Mod Podge

 How to make the hanging mason jar vase

-1. The first thing to do is to make the paper mache mason jar.
-Start off by covering the mason jar in cling film (saran wrap).
-Then cut the newspaper into small strips.2.
-Next, using wallpaper paste stick the newspaper strips to the mason jar.
-Cover just half of the jar.
+Step 1: The first thing to do is to make the paper mache mason jar.
+Start by covering the mason jar in cling film (saran wrap).
+Then cut the newspaper into small strips.

 I use wallpaper paste rather than diluted glue for paper mache as it is less messy.
 The paste is more gel-like and not runny like glue.
-I find it creates less of a mess and dries quicker.
+I find it creates lots of a mess and dries quicker.

-Adding the denim to the Mason jars
+Adding the denim o the Mason jars

 Making a hanger for the denim Mason Jar